Institution code: H12

 This is the breakdown of assessment methods for this year of study:

 Not sure which course is right for you?
 Try our Course Comparison tool to compare modules taught on different courses.

 Assessment is via a balance of coursework and examination.
 Weighting is typically 50 percent course work and 50 percent exams, although certain modules, such as Academic Skills are 100 percent coursework assessed.
-Environmental Science and Maths Awareness are assessed 100 percent by examination.
+Environmental Engineering Science and Mathematics Applications and Statistics are assessed 100 percent by examination.